AndreaAlberti07/Amazon-books-reviews-ML/Workplan.md

 ### 1.4.
 Data Collection
 The chosen dataset is [Amazon Books Reviews](https://www.kaggle.com/datasets/mohamedbakhet/amazon-books-reviews).
-It contains 2.4 million reviews of books from Amazon.
+142.8 million reviews spanning May 1996 - July 2014.
 The dataset is composed by 2 tables:

 ### - Books Ratings table